 Perfect Sunset – “Goderich is world famous for its spectacular sunsets where you can also see them twice (at the beach and, after climbing the stairs, at the top of the bluffs).
 Goderich is also known for its three public beaches.”

 William D. from Waterloo, Ontario shared this Algonquin Sunset.

-William said, “Algonquin Provincial Park is an internationally loved destination for everything from canoeing, hiking, fishing and wildlife watching.
+William said, “Algonquin Provincial Park is an internationally loved destination for everything from canoeing, hiking, fishing, and wildlife watching.
 In fact, hiking is the recommended activity as it enables you to take in all angles of the park with some glorious views and scenery as well.
 Those who are prone to getting knee pain after hiking need to be careful and take it slow, you can find out how to deal with this issue on many online sites, or of course with your doctor as well.
 You can still hike but wearing the right gear and having the right shoes as well might do you the world of good in preventing any injuries.
 But other than that, it is worth it to walk around and take things in.
 There is so much to see after all!
 No doubt those who own the park know this and keep on top of things like tree maintenance, employing people similar to these Professional arborists Los Angeles to make sure they look their best, as well as removing any trees that could potentially be a hazard to both the wildlife and the many visitors to the park.
 This image is from atop the popular lookout trail during sunset.
 As I was shooting this image a moose was crossing behind me travelling down the trail into the bush.
 Nothing is quite as majestic as being able to witness nature in Algonquin Provincial Park.”